FatemaAlhameli/ConnectionsLab/Assignments/Project 1/README.md

 <img src= "https://github.com/FatemaAlhameli/ConnectionsLab/blob/main/Media/Assignments%20Media/Project%201%20Img/bg%201.png" width = "420" height = "300"> <img src= "https://github.com/FatemaAlhameli/ConnectionsLab/blob/main/Media/Assignments%20Media/Project%201%20Img/bg%202.png" width = "420" height = "300">

+The canvas I created also seemed to have a larger width than the rest of backgrounds on the web.
+In JS I used ```width.innerWidth``` for the size of the canvas.
+But every time I tried to add a number to make the width aligned with the rest of the elements on the webpage it didn’t work.
+However I was able to fix it on the mobile version.

 ## Lessons & Next Steps:
 Throughout the development process of this project, I was able to learn key lessons about creating a website for a certain audience.
 By communicating with my ideal audience, I was able to understand the different user perspectives and needs.
 Trying things on my own alongside trial and error allowed me to learn more about the three programming languages.